tonghuikang/swe-sharing/slides.md

 <br>

 Takeaways
 - There is diversity in the psychological profiles even within a specialisation
-  - Do consider more factors when choosing your career or role
+- You may take some time to discover the nature of the role that you prefer

 ---